It pays to get to know the Scholarship Center

 Still looking for additional resources to help with educational expenses?
 Get in touch with Western's Scholarship Center.

 A scholarship is free money for college that doesn't need to be repaid.
-The total amount of scholarships awarded to Western students from all sources exceeds $8 million annually; almost $4.5 million of this is awarded as institutionally funded Western Washington University scholarships.
+The total amount of scholarships awarded to Western students from all sources exceeds $15 million annually, including $11 million in institutionally funded Western Washington University scholarships.

-Prepare during fall and early winter quarter by creating a scholarship folder that includes current letters of recommendation, an updated resume, volunteer activities and a list of honors/awards.
+Prepare during fall and early winter quarter by creating a scholarship folder that includes current letters of recommendation, an updated resume, volunteer activities and a list of honors and awards.

 By preparing this basic scholarship portfolio early, applying for scholarships will be simpler and less time-consuming.